-How can we identify potential candidates?The VIP Program allows your chapter to establish new relationships or augment existing ones with members of your local legal and information communities.
-The individual(s) chosen should be influential within your area's legal, governmental or information community.
-You should consider persons with whom a relationship would provide long term benefits, either in the form of cooperative projects or even press coverage.
-Among the individuals that your chapter might consider as potential VIP candidates are:
+The VIP Program allows your chapter to establish new relationships or strengthen existing ones with members of your local community.
+The individual(s) chosen may be someone influential in your legal or government community.
+You may consider people with whom a relationship would provide long term benefits, either in the form of cooperative projects or even press coverage.
+Among the individuals that your chapter might consider as potential VIP guest(s) are:

 - President of your local or state bar association

 - Dean or faculty members from your local or regional library school